 Four courses.
 Four weeks abroad.
 One theme.
 One semester.

-Think of Uprooted/Rerouted as Focus on steroids: a semester-long, research-based, student-faculty collaboration on a single theme–forced migration–plus a weekly dinner meeting and a four-week mid-semester field trip to Nepal or Egypt (watch a video of students in the 2012 program performing monologues of refugee experiences).
+Think of DukeImmerse: Uprooted/Rerouted as Focus on steroids: a semester-long, research-based, student-faculty collaboration on a single theme–forced migration–plus a weekly dinner meeting and a four-week mid-semester field trip to work with refugees abroad.
+The application period for Spring 2014 has ended.

 Uprooted/Rerouted strives to understand the contemporary dynamics of displacement and the challenges it poses.
 It aims to offer concrete research-based interventions to address both the causes and consequences of displacement.
 Duke students and faculty will collaborate both with refugee communities and international, national and local NGOs working with these communities.
 Working from a variety of methodological, theoretical, disciplinary and political perspectives, participants will address a single research question: how does displacement affect the well-being and the social identity of those displaced?